 - Prevents, eliminates, or reduces oral pain during cancer treatment.

-- Reduces or prevents complication that compromise nutrition.
+- Reduces or prevents complications that compromise nutrition.

 - Reduces or prevents later incidence of bone necrosis.